Visual Communication & Cultural Studies, Diplom (Berlin University of the Arts), PhD Art History (University of Newcastle)

 ‘Colonial Art in British India.
 Power, Gender and Race under the Raj’ (IB Tauris)

 ‘A fraught challenge to the status quo: The 1883-4 Calcutta International Exhibition, conceptions of art and industry, and the politics of world fairs’.
 In: Kate Nichols, Rebecca Wade, Gabriel Williams (eds) Art versus Industry?
-New Perspectives on Visual and Industrial Cultures in Nineteenth-Century Britain, (Manchester University Press, 2016)
+New Perspectives on Visual and Industrial Cultures in Nineteenth-Century Britain, Manchester: Manchester University Press, 2016, pp. 199-216.

-‘Material (Re)collections of the ‘Shiny East’: A Late Nineteenth-Century Travel Account by a Young British Woman in India’ in: Mary Henes, Brian H. Murray (eds) ‘Modes of Transport: Travel Writing, Form and Visual Culture, 1760-1900’ (Palgrave 2015)
+‘Material (Re)collections of the ‘Shiny East’: A Late Nineteenth-Century Travel Account by a Young British Woman in India’ in: Mary Henes, Brian H. Murray (eds) ‘Modes of Transport: Travel Writing, Form and Visual Culture, 1760-1900’, Basingstoke: Palgrave Macmillan, 2015, pp. 42-64.

 ‘Towards a Cosmopolitan Criticality?
 Relational Aesthetics, Rirkrit Tiravanija and transnational encounters with Pad Thai.’
-Open Arts Journal (inaugural issue), Vol 1, No 1 (2013)
+Open Arts Journal (inaugural issue), Vol 1, No 1, pp. 35-46 (2013)

 ‘The Home and the World: Women, Designs and Performative Relations in Contemporary Tamil Nadu, S. India,’ Ecumene, A Journal of Cultural Geographies, Vol 11, No 1, p.
 7-25 (2004)